shoui520/adrenaline_disc_swap/README.md

 ms0:/seplugins/adrenaline_disc_swap.prx 1
 ```

-Tip: You may want [mschange](https://github.com/YuriSizuku/psp-MSChange) to emulate removing the Memory Stick, as some multi-disc games also require you to do this which is not possible on the Vita.
+Tip: You may want [mschange](https://github.com/YuriSizuku/psp-MSChange) to emulate removing the Memory Stick, as some multi-disc games also require you to do this (such as Rewrite for PSP) which is not possible on the Vita.
+But only use this when you really need it, because using both mschange and adrenaline_disc_swap can cause a "turbo mode" issue with button inputs.

 ## Dependencies